JakesDwarfAccount/dwarf-with-friends/README.md

 # Dwarf With Friends

 Play one Dwarf Fortress fortress with your friends, at the same time, each from your own browser.
-One person hosts the running game; everyone else clicks a link and they're in — no account, no setup on their end.
-(Everyone playing should own a copy of Dwarf Fortress — grab it on Steam and support Bay 12.
+One person hosts the running game; everyone else clicks a link and they're in, no account or no setup on their end.
+(Everyone playing should own a copy of Dwarf Fortress, grab it on Steam and support Bay 12.
 This is about playing the game together, not around it.)

 A lot of prior DF multiplayer projects were really cool but felt more like tech demos than a fun way to actually play with friends.
-This one is built to close that gap: it's not a screen share — every player gets their own camera, their own cursor, real controls, native-style panels, a WebGL renderer, and the game's own art and audio, live in the browser.
+This one is built to close that gap: it's not a screen share, every player gets their own camera, their own cursor, real controls, native-style panels, a WebGL renderer, and the game's own art and audio, live in the browser.
 You can see everyone's cursor moving around the fort with their name on it.
 When someone drags out a mining designation, you